Raymond-exe/raymond-exe.github.io/projects/game_of_life.md

 # Conway's *Game of Life* on FPGA

+> Contributors: Gerin Fajardo, Kevin Foyet, Tyler Marts, and Raymond Wong <br>
-> November 2023 - December 2023
+> November 2023 － December 2023 <br>

 ## Project Overview:

-The objective of this project is to implement Mathematician’s John Horton Conway’s Game of Life simulation in Verilog, run it on an FPGA, and display the grid of cells via VGA.
-The development board used to run this project is the Nexys A7 FPGA board.
+The objective of this project is to implement Mathematician’s John Horton Conway’s *Game of Life* simulation in Verilog, run it on an FPGA, and display the grid of cells via VGA.
+The development board used to run this project is the **Nexys A7 FPGA board**.

+For more information on the Game of Life, see [Wikipedia](https://en.wikipedia.org/wiki/The_Game_of_Life).

-### Project Goals & Criteria:
+### Goals & Criteria:
 - The next state of the simulation must be a result of the current state of the simulation, and be consistent with the rules outlined by Conway.
 - The simulation should have a user-controllable speed to determine how much time each generation should wait before progressing.
 - The simulation speed should be controlled by an 8-bit value inputed from switches on the board.